TheHungryBandito/Programming-Portfolio/README.md

 Portfolio of various solo projects and experiments I have made.

 ## About Me
 My name is **Joshua**, I live in Australia and I really love problem-solving using programming as my tool.
+To check out all of my work, be sure to look at the repositories I have contributed too!

 ## Programs